-Balance transfer credit cards can become a valuable tool if you are stuck paying off debt at high interest rates.
-Most cards in this niche let you avoid interest for more than a year, during which every penny you pay toward your debts goes directly toward the amount you owe.
+Balance transfer credit cards can act as a valuable tool if you need to pay off debt at high interest rates—most balance transfer cards allow you to avoid paying interest for more than a year.

 What is a balance transfer fee?

-A balance transfer fee is a fee charged by credit card issuers when you transfer a balance.
+A balance transfer fee is a fee charged by credit card issuers when you transfer a balance from another credit card to your new balance transfer card.
 These fees are not optional; they are required in order to take advantage of balance transfer offers, most of which let you enjoy 0 percent APR for a limited period of time.

 How much do balance transfer fees cost?

 Balance transfer fees typically add up to 3 percent or 5 percent of the total balance you transfer to your new card.
 This means that for every $10,000 in debt you move to a balance transfer credit card, you’ll owe $300 or $500.

 Most balance transfer fees also have a minimum charge in place, usually $5 or $10.
 With these minimums in place, you may wind up paying more than 3 percent or 5 percent in balance transfer fees if you’re only transferring a small amount of debt, such as $50 or $100.

 How do balance transfer fees work?

 Balance transfer fees are added to your transferred debt amount when you facilitate a balance transfer to your new card.